Ahsan Khan

-Early life
+Early life and education

-He was born in London on 9 October 1981, into a family of five siblings; an elder brother, two elder sisters and a twin brother, who is an author and poet (Yasir Khan) from London.
+He was born in London on 9 October 1981, into a family of seven; a father of half-Pashtun heritage, a mother who is Punjabi descent, an elder brother, two elder sisters, and a twin brother, who is an author and poet (Yasir Khan) from London.
 He is the only one to have gone into acting, and when his family moved back to Lahore, he earned a master's degree in English literature at Government College University.
-According to Khan, his father is half-Pashtun and his mother is Punjabi.